alppekel/simple-recon/README.md

 You need to run this script as root or with sudo.

-Change "script phats" section of following portion of code based on your setup.
+Change "script paths" section of following portion of code based on your setup.
 ```
 ####################### setting up variables ########################

 domainName=$1

-# script phats
+# script paths

 dir-ctfr=~/tools/py-scripts
 dir-cloud_enum=~/tools/cloud_enum